 - Try it for five minutes.
 Even when you’re not feeling it, set a timer and walk or do yoga for just 5 minutes.
 Chances are, once you get going, you’ll feel motivated to continue.

 - Set specific, attainable goals.
-If you’re just starting to exercise, start with small goals, like running for ten minutes.
+If you’re just starting to exercise, start with small goals, like walking or jogging for ten minutes.
 Achieving your small goals will motivate you to set bigger ones.
 Or aim for something big, like running a half marathon, and then set small milestones that will help you get there.

 - Reward yourself!
 Come up with small ways to reward yourself for working out — just try to stay away from using food as a reward.
 Buy a new song on iTunes to listen to while you run, or decide that you’ll buy a new pair of gym shoes after you’ve logged a certain number of workouts in your old ones.